markcastle/simple-jwt/README.md

 1. **Configures JSON Provider**: Automatically configures the Newtonsoft.Json provider as the default serializer since System.Text.Json is not fully supported in Unity.
 2. **Sets Up IL2CPP Compatibility**: Registers essential types for AOT compilation when using IL2CPP scripting backend.
 3. **Optimizes for Unity**: Adjusts serialization settings to be compatible with Unity's environment.
-4. **Registers Date Handling**: Ensures proper serialization and deserialization of DateTime objects in JWT claims.
-5. **Initializes Security Providers**: Sets up the appropriate cryptographic providers that work in Unity's runtime environment.
+4. **Initializes Security Providers**: Sets up the appropriate cryptographic providers that work in Unity's runtime environment.

 This initialization only needs to be called once at application startup, typically in an early-loaded MonoBehaviour.